Meet Our Team

 Hilary Bryant is a writer and filmmaker based in Los Angeles.
 She uses her perspective as a storyteller to explore what is beautiful, weird, and hard about being a human.
 Past and current projects include comedies about dating a war veteran with PTSD (Love and War) and a modern “Mary Poppins-esque” series about a young divorcee processing the end of her marriage (Aftering).
 She is the co-host and producer of Cereal Bowl, a popular variety show in LA that highlights and brings together some very cool, very talented people!
 She loves loves coffee and wine and kombucha (basically all beverages) and is the proud dog mom to the cutest girl in the whole world, Maizy – she will fight you about that.

-Becky Courington is an award-winning author and scholar who is surprised every morning when she wakes up and remembers she is a marine geology editor.
-She technically earned three degrees, but SMU insisted you can’t triple major in English no matter how many credit hours you have in different areas of focus, so she officially has only one.
+Becky Courington is an award-winning author and scholar who technically earned three degrees, but SMU insisted you can’t triple major in English no matter how many credit hours you have in different areas of focus, so she officially has only one.
+She spent a decade as a cast member at the Texas Renaissance Festival before retiring from the faire to focus on her editorial career.
 Her hobbies include sewing, sculpting, writing, acting, and starting kitchen fires, and she wants to know if you’re registered to vote.

 Kim Bryant is a veteran performer, educator, and writer.
-With 25 years teaching experience, an adjunct professorship in Theatre, twenty years in the festival world, she brings a wealth of experience to LadyFaire Living.
-She earned her Bachelor’s degree in Education from Lubbock Christian University and her Master’s degree in Theatre from the University of Houston.
-The 2010 winner of the prestigious Texas Educational Association Lynn Murray Scholarship, Kim has studied at Actor’s Studio of Chicago, the Royal Academy of Dramatic Arts in London, and at New York’s Lincoln Center.
-Kim has three grown children, Hilary, Travis, and Libby; two bonus grandchildren, Ally and JJ; and two grandbabies, Hazel and Ezekiel.
+With 25 years teaching experience, an adjunct professorship in Theatre, and twenty years in the festival world, she brings a wealth of experience to LadyFaire Magazine.
+She earned her Bachelor’s degree in Education from Lubbock Christian University, a Master’s degree in Theatre from the University of Houston, and a Master’s degree in Communications from Southern New Hampshire University.
+Kim has studied at Actor’s Studio of Chicago, the Royal Academy of Dramatic Arts in London, and at New York’s Lincoln Center, and currently works in leadership for Disney Live Entertainment.
+Kim has three grown children, Hilary, Travy, and Libby; two grandchildren, Hazel and Ezekiel; and two bonus grandchildren, Ally and JJ.

 Photo contacts: Brooke Allison (BrookeAllisonPhoto.com), Sarah Barnes (deuxboheme.com), Bryan Key (keystudios.com), James Stender (renfestphotos.com), Tanya Tarvin (daisiesandfrogsphotography.com), Brent Walker (brent@brentjwalker.com)